 First, let’s get into a little history...
 The Solid Waste Authority of Palm Beach County is a governmental agency that was formed by the Florida Legislature in 1975 to address the many open dump sites throughout the county.
-We are a dependent special district, and get most of our budget from an ad valorem assessment on your tax bill.
-The mission of the S-W-A is to manage the materials discarded by the residents and businesses of Palm Beach County in a manner consistent with its legislative mandate, applicable local, state and federal ordinances, regulations and laws.
+We are a dependent special district, and get most of our budget from a non-ad valorem assessment on your tax bill.
+The mission of the SWA is to manage the materials discarded by the residents and businesses of Palm Beach County in a manner consistent with our legislative mandate and applicable local, state and federal ordinances, regulations and laws.

-To do this, the S-W-A has built an award-winning integrated system of facilities to effectively manage the county’s waste.
-The S-W-A's system includes seven home chemical and recycling centers, that safely recycles or disposes of more than 4.2 million pounds of home chemicals; six transfer stations, that handle 75 percent of the county’s waste; two waste-to-energy facilities, that incinerate 1.8 million tons of post recycled municipal solid waste per year to create electricity; a recovered materials processing facility, that processes more than 90,000 tons of blue and yellow bin recyclables each year; a biosolids processing facility, that turns about 150,000 tons of poop from the rich and famous into an environmentally friendly fertilizer amendment; and a landfill, which is our last resort for waste disposal.
+To do this, the SWA has built an award-winning integrated system of facilities to effectively manage the county’s waste.
+The SWA’s system includes seven home chemical and recycling centers that safely recycle or dispose of more than 4.2 million pounds of home chemicals; six transfer stations that handle 75 percent of the county’s waste; two waste-to-energy facilities that combust 1.8 million tons of post recycled municipal solid waste per year to create electricity; a recovered materials processing facility that processes more than 90,000 tons of blue and yellow bin recyclables each year; a biosolids processing facility that turns about 150,000 tons of poop from the rich and famous into an environmentally-friendly fertilizer amendment; and a landfill that is our last resort for waste disposal.